Mhuzvar/ultimateDDguide/what-to-buy.md

 Taiwan has cheap bikes, especially folding bikes because they're all made here.

-Go buy bikes inthe winter when they sell last year's models for crazy discounts.
+Go buy bikes in the winter when they sell last year's models for crazy discounts.

 I went to buy Tern folding bike in March and the price was 50% lower than official price on their website.

-Make sure book plane ticket with a company that does not charge extra money for sports gear \(bike\).
+Make sure you book plane ticket with a company that does not charge extra money for sports gear \(bike\).

 ## Scooter